Mrmaxmeier/BombSquad-Community-Mod-Manager/README.md

 You can find your mods folder in Settings > Advanced > Show Mods Folder.

 <h6>Note:</h6>
 On Android M or higher you'll need to give BombSquad access to the storage.
-You can do that by clicking on `Settings > Advanced > Show Mods Folder` or enabling it manually.
-(See #10)
+You can do that by clicking on `Settings > Advanced > Show Mods Folder` or enabling it manually in the system settings.

 | Platform  | Path       |
 | --------- | ---------- |